CSE512-16S/a3-wesleytlee-sacmehta/README.md

   - 8 hours setting up detailed pop-ups
   - 8 hours tinkering with the design
 - Due to our unfamiliarity with D3 and our inexperience with JavaScript, the most time consuming part was coding up the first draft of our visualization

+### Softwares/Tools
+We have used d3 and nvd3 (a wrapper written on top of d3) in this assignment.